 Cultural & Enrichment Trips to Barcelona

-A cultural and enrichment trip prepares a student for the real world and is character building. what better way to also educate and inspire students than taking them on a trip to Barcelona, capital of Catalonia and cultural centre of northern Spain.
+A cultural and enrichment trip prepares a student for the real world and is character building and what better way to also educate and inspire students than taking them on a trip to Barcelona, capital of Catalonia and cultural centre of northern Spain.
 This bustling, lively, historic city has an excellent range of art museums, fine architecture, historic monuments and amusement parks which will appeal to students studying a variety of subjects as well as fun at the PortAdventura theme and leisure park nearby.
 Students get to experience another culture and create amazing lasting memories.

 Alongside its cultural heritage Barcelona boasts a stunning beach with up to 2.8 miles of coastline and has been voted the world’s best beach city by National Geographic.
 The Mediterranean climate means that the city can be enjoyed all year round.
 If all this does not whet your appetite, you can also take a tour of the famous Nou Camp Stadium and enjoy some traditional tapas for a real flavour of Spain.